-This bill allows municipalities to hold a referendum to prohibit the sale of pari-mutuel wagers on historic horse racing within their jurisdictions.
-It introduces a new section, RSA 284:22-c, which outlines the process for towns and cities to place the prohibition question on their ballots, either during annual town meetings or regular municipal elections.
-The bill mandates that a public hearing be held prior to the vote, and if a majority votes in favor of the prohibition, the lottery commission will not issue licenses for pari-mutuel wagering in that municipality.
-Additionally, municipalities that have voted to prohibit such sales can later reconsider their decision through the same voting process.
+This bill allows municipalities to hold a referendum to prohibit the sale of pari-mutuel wagers on historic horse racing.
+It introduces a new section, RSA 284:22-c, which outlines the process for towns and cities to place the question on their ballots, conduct public hearings, and ultimately vote on whether to ban such wagers.
+If a majority votes "Yes," the lottery commission will not issue licenses for pari-mutuel wagering in that municipality.
+The bill also allows municipalities that have voted to prohibit these wagers to reconsider their decision in future elections.
+Additionally, it specifies that unincorporated places can prohibit wagers through a majority vote of the county delegation after a public hearing.

-The bill also amends RSA 284:22-b to prevent the issuance of new licenses for pari-mutuel pools on historic horse races in municipalities that have voted to prohibit them, while allowing existing licensees to continue operating until their current licenses expire.
-The effective date of this act is set for January 1, 2026.
-The fiscal impact of the bill is indeterminable, as it may affect future lottery revenues and the willingness of operators to invest in new gaming facilities in New Hampshire due to the uncertainty created by the potential for municipalities to prohibit historic horse racing at any time.
+The bill amends RSA 284:22-b to state that no new licenses for pari-mutuel pools on historic horse races will be issued in municipalities that have voted to prohibit such operations, although existing licensees can continue to operate until their current licenses expire.
+The effective date of the bill is set for January 1, 2026.
+The fiscal impact is indeterminable, as it is unclear how many municipalities may choose to prohibit historic horse racing wagers, which could significantly affect state revenue from this source.

 HB668 text: 284:22-b